Zurc/angular-redux/steps.md

   ]),
 ```

-The second animation works with the same 'mechanics'
+The second animation works with the same 'mechanism'

 ```
   trigger('searchInput', [